-Musculoskeletal problems in children are common (estimated at 1 in 8), and the cause can range from the benign (e.g. hypermobility) to the serious (e.g. inflammatory arthritis, neuromuscular causes) or life threatening (e.g. leukaemia, cancer, infection or non-accidental injury)
+Musculoskeletal problems in children are common (estimated at 1 in 8 children); causes range from benign (e.g., hypermobility) to serious (e.g., inflammatory arthritis, neuromuscular causes) or life threatening (e.g., leukaemia, cancer, infection or non-accidental injury).

-In this module, we describe the approach to clinical history taking and examination, why this differs from clinical assessment in adult patients, important features such as differentiating between inflammatory and mechanical problems, when to suspect inflammatory disease and red flags to warrant concern.
+In this module, we describe the approach to history taking and physical examination (pGALS and pREMS), why and how this differs from clinical assessment in adult patients, important features (such as differentiating between inflammatory and mechanical problems), when to suspect inflammatory disease and red flags to warrant concern.

-We describe ‘normal variants’, (knock-knees, and flat feet), normal development and gait, and hypermobility.
+We describe ‘normal variants’ (such as knock-knees and flat feet), normal development and gait, and hypermobility.
 We describe when to be concerned and when to refer to a specialist.

-You will also find some cases, which should help you apply the knowledge in real-life scenarios.
+You will also find some cases, to help you apply your knowledge in real-life scenarios.

-More information about clinical assessment in adults (GALS and REMS) are available from Arthritis Research UK.
+More information about clinical assessment in adults (GALS and REMS) are available.